-Neuroticism, one of the Big 5 personality traits, is typically defined as a tendency towards anxiety, self-doubt, depression, shyness, and other similar negative feelings.
-Since all personality traits, including emotional instability, exist on a spectrum, everyone is a little neurotic to some degree—some people are just much more neurotic than others.
+Neuroticism, one of the Big 5 personality traits, is typically defined as a tendency toward anxiety, depression, self-doubt, and other negative feelings.
+All personality traits, including neuroticism, exist on a spectrum—some people are just much more neurotic than others.

-Some self-deprecating comedians and complainers wear their neuroticism as a badge of honor, but in truth, the negatively biased are more prone to mood disorders, loneliness, self-consciousness, and hypochondria, to name just a few behavioral tripwires.
-In reality, neuroticism is rarely fun for anyone, though some research has shown that neuroticism can predict student success, and may be correlated with certain reproductive benefits.
+Some self-deprecating comedians and complainers wear their neuroticism as a badge of honor, but in truth, people with neurotic dispositions are more prone to mood disorders, loneliness, self-consciousness, and hypochondria, to name just a few related experiences.
+In reality, neuroticism is rarely fun for anyone, though some research has shown that neuroticism can predict student success and may be correlated with certain reproductive benefits.

-Neuroticism may have provided evolutionary advantages, as well—paying more attention to negative outcomes could have helped certain early humans survive over others.
+Neuroticism may have provided evolutionary advantages, as well—paying more attention to negative outcomes or risks could have helped certain early humans survive.
 In the present day, however, it may be a better choice to laugh at one's hang-ups rather than run away from them.